Wildlife conservation awareness is not well known in Kenya despite the country having most of its wildlife living within the community.

-Human-wildlife conflict has been a problem in the country and this maybe one of the reasons why those affected by it rarely treasure the wildlife.
-They see wildlife as a threat to their farms, lives and space.
-They have faced a lot of negative outcomes as a result of human-wildlife conflicts and thus have negative perception regarding wildlife.
+Human-wildlife conflict has been a problem in the country and this may be one of the reasons why those affected by it rarely treasure the wildlife.
+They see wildlife as a threat to their farms, lives, and space.
+They have faced a lot of negative outcomes as a result of human-wildlife conflicts and thus have negative perceptions regarding wildlife.

 Most of the communities living within conservation areas are invested in the farms which are frequently attacked by the wildlife from time to time.
 This creates a strive between the farmers and the Kenya Wildlife Services.
-In Kenya, for one to be compensated on such damages, it involves long tiring processes that may end unfruitful most of the time.
+In Kenya, for one to be compensated for such damages, it involves long tiring processes that may end unfruitful most of the time.

-And as a result it has led to numerous demonstrations whereby the farmers threaten to take actions on their arms and this means them killing the wildlife that trace passes their farms.
-This is a clear indication of a big bridge between the local and the wildlife conservation organizations.
+And as a result, it has led to numerous demonstrations whereby the farmers threaten to take actions on their arms and this means them killing the wildlife that trace passes their farms.
+This is a clear indication of a big bridge between the local and wildlife conservation organizations.

-Conservation will only be successful once the communities understands and embrace the value of the wildlife.
-Once they understand that tourist attraction is not the only reason for conserving the wildlife.
+Conservation will only be successful once the communities understand and embrace the value of the wildlife.
+Once they understand that tourist attraction is not the only reason for conserving wildlife.
 This will also help them refrain from land encroachment and poaching.

-Most of the demonstrations held in defense for wildlife conservation issues is mostly fueled by the NGOs, students and the international bodies, which is an excellent, but true success will be fully attained once the local communities join the force.
+Most of the demonstrations held in defense for wildlife conservation issues is mostly fueled by the NGOs, students, and the international bodies, which is an excellent, but true success will be fully attained once the local communities join the force.
 They are the backbone of wildlife conservation and have a strong pivot to it.
-They live along side the wildlife and interact frequently with them.
+They live alongside wildlife and interact frequently with them.

 Africa has very unique wildlife but all these are dependent on the impact that will be created from their conservation and protection.
 Every journey starts with a step and together we can do a lot.
-Lets promote conservation awareness across the local communities, share the tourism benefits with the local and most importantly change their perception towards wildlife.
+Let’s promote conservation awareness across the local communities, share the tourism benefits with the locals, and most importantly change their perception towards wildlife.